A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Results and Discussion

-The variational energy trajectory generally follows the HCI curve, indicating that amplitude-based selection effectively identifies the physically relevant sector of the Hilbert space.
+The variational energy trajectory generally follows the HCI curve, suggesting that amplitude-based selection captures a physically relevant subset of configurations.
 However, the slope of the NQS curve becomes shallower than that of HCI as the subspace size increases.
 This divergence reflects the methodological difference between the two approaches: HCI performs an exact diagonalization within the selected subspace, whereas NQS relies on non-linear parameter optimization.
-In high-dimensional subspaces, the optimization may terminate with a non-zero residual vector within the variational manifold.